recvfrom/clamav-faq/mirrors/MirrorsCoordination.md

 </pre>

 _Note_ You can also use mod_cband to limit the download-speed.
-The Source is available at http://cband.linux.pl/download/ or http://sourceforge.net/projects/cband/ Just run
+The Source is available at [http://sourceforge.net/projects/cband/](http://sourceforge.net/projects/cband/) Just run
 <pre>./configure
 make